 - Content layer

-Our Approach: India supports a multi-stakeholder approach in matters on Internet Governance.
+India supports a multi-stakeholder approach in matters on Internet Governance.
 On matters relating to national security, Government will continue to have supreme right and control.
 India’s strength in the sector is its industry and human resource which can be leveraged in a multi-stakeholder approach.
-Multi-stakeholder approach will also align with our investment strategy for Digital India and will help India in participation in the multi-billion dollar business opportunity of Internet industry.
+Multi-stakeholder approach will also align with our investment strategy for Digital India and will help India in participation in the multi-billion-dollar business opportunity of Internet industry.

 Engagement in International Forums/Meetings: MeitY continues to engage/participate in Several Global meetings like Internet Governance Forum (IGF), Internet Corporation for Assigned Names and Numbers (ICANN), World Summit on the Information Society (WSIS), Asia-Pacific Network Information Centre meetings (APNIC) etc.

 Submission of India to various international forums/discussions can be accessed at www.indiaig.in(link is external)

 Engagement with ICANN: MeitY is closely monitoring all the activity of ICANN and participating through GAC (Governmental Advisory Committee) and other public engagement.
 The GAC's key role is to provide advice to ICANN on issues of public policy especially where there may be an interaction between ICANN's activities or policies and national laws or international agreements.